Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Risk Certificates for Contrastive Learning

 which finishes the proof. \end{proof}

-Define the empirical intermediate loss as Observing that $\widetilde{L}_S(f)$ is an average of i.i.d. terms, the following result is a direct application of the PAC-Bayes-kl bound (\cref{thm:kl-pb}) after suitable rescaling of the loss function to the interval \([0,1]\).
+Define the empirical intermediate loss as Since $\widetilde{L}_S(f)$ is an average of i.i.d. terms, the following result is a direct application of the PAC-Bayes-kl bound (\cref{thm:kl-pb}) after rescaling of the loss function to the interval \([0,1]\).